datanav/docs/training/030_dtl/030_Novice.rst

   "RDF"...

   - stands for Resource Description Framework and is a standard for describing web resources and data interchange
-  - is applied in DTL by adding namespaced identifiers
+  - is applied in DTL by adding namespaces and namespaced identifiers
   - in Sesam could look like the following: ``{"rdf:type": "~:mssql-accounts:TheDanishKing"}``

 RDF stands for Resource Description Framework and is a standard for describing web resources and data interchange.
 Sesam has several features to facilitate working with RDF data both as `input <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-input>`_, when doing transforms and finally when exposing or producing data for `external consumption <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-output>`_.